Evaluation Techniques Price: £105 (ex VAT)

 Getting the evaluation process right, at selection and award, is critical – mistakes could lead to anything from a failed procurement process to having a contract set aside by the courts.

-Contracting authorities need to ensure they have a robust evaluation strategy, covering all aspects of the process, from scoring and weighting to handling clarification meetings and presentations.
+It has never been more important that contracting authorities adopt robust evaluation strategies, covering all aspects of the process, from scoring and weighting to handling clarification meetings and presentations.

-This one day course looks at best practice examples and considers some of the legal issues raised by challenges to the procurement process.
+Covering both selection and award criteria, Evaluation Techniques breaks down the evaluation process, looks at best practice examples and considers some of the legal issues raised by legal challenges to the procurement process.

 Ensuring your evaluation process is compliant with the Public Contract Regulations is critical, but ensuring that you procure what the client has actually requested can only be ensured by implementing a structured evaluation process.